Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 reasonable difference to me.

 M is 189 pages.
 A is 176 pages.
 Probably due to font and/or vertical whitespace difference.
-Seems reasonable to me.
+It might also be due to smaller top, bottom, left, and right margins in A than there are in M.  Seems reasonable to me.

 Table of contents in A has level 4 and 5 headers, whereas M only has headings up to level 3.
 I like _very much_ the extra headers in the